ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 When first starting Lens, it immediately feels very easy to use.
 Adding a cluster can be done by hitting the `+` and selecting a cluster from the dropdown.
-Lens leverages the contents of the Kubeconfig it finds on the system to discover and authenticate with clusters.
+Lens leverages the contents of the `kubeconfig` it finds on the system to discover and authenticate with clusters.
-This way no additional magic is needed to get started.
+This way, no additional magic is needed to get started.

 After connecting to a cluster, you're dropped into the cluster overview (see screenshot).
 This view provides you with an easy overview of the resources within the cluster and (super useful) provides a list of the last seen error events in the cluster.